What is car insurance group 17?

 It suits those who want a reliable mid-range car with solid safety features and moderate performance.
 Cars in this group often appeal to families, professionals, and confident younger drivers who have built up some driving experience but still want to keep premiums affordable.

-Drivers who typically face high premiums – such as young drivers or those with driving convictions – should consider looking for a car in an insurance group lower than 17 if they want to keen insurance costs down.
+Drivers who typically face high premiums – such as young drivers or those with driving convictions – should consider looking for a car in an insurance group lower than 17 if they want to keep insurance costs down.

-What does the ‘e’ mean in car insurance group 17e?
+What does the ‘E’ mean in car insurance group 17E?

-The ‘e’ in car insurance group 17e means the car exceeds the security requirement for the type of car.
+The ‘E’ in car insurance group 17E means the car exceeds the security requirement for the type of car.
 These enhancements can include things like advanced alarms, immobilisers or tracking devices.
 This extra safety tech can reduce the risk of theft or accident, which leads to lower insurance premiums.

 How can I get cheaper insurance for my group 17 car?